jpatterson933/heroes-and-thieves/README.md

 # Application Usage

 It is a fun game.
 To run on the terminal.
 I use gitBash and VS code.
 Anything similar will work.
 You will also need Node installed.
 Look on the website for more instructions.
+Currently working on turning this console game into a real game with a pleasant UI experience.

 [Back to Top](#table-of-contents)